-A Lake Elizabeth platypus tour takes you deep into Victoria’s Otway Ranges.
+A Lake Elizabeth platypus tour with Otway Eco tours takes you deep into Victoria’s Otway Ranges.
 Not only will you likely spot one of Australia’s strangest and most elusive animals, you’ll do it in beautiful location.

 It was cold too.
-Even though it was late April there was still a noticeable chill in the air.
-When another car pulled up, neither of us wanted to get out to see if it was our guide.
+Even though it was April there was still a noticeable chill in the air.
+When another car pulled up on the other side of the road, neither of us wanted to get out to see if it was our guide.
 There was only one way to decide.

 ‘Steve?’
 I said hello and Ruby introduced herself.
-She was our guide and would hopefully be taking us to our first wild platypus sighting.
+She was our guide for this dawn tour.
+She would hopefully be taking us to see our first platypus in its natural habitat.
 We were soon following behind her for the short drive to Lake Elizabeth.

 It’s not the sort claim you make lightly, and Ruby made no effort to qualify the impressive statistic.
 As the first hint of morning light revealed the dark shapes along the path to be towering tree ferns, she simply said that the platypuses had been quite active lately and continued walking.
 Our excitement grew.